Ph.D., Folklore and Folklife, University of Pennsylvania, Philadelphia, PA, 1996

 BA, History, Georgetown University, Washington, DC, 1986

-At GSU she teaches HIST 2110 US Survey, HIST 4225 Immigrants in America, HIST 4325 Introduction to Public History and Historic Preservation, HIST 4330/6920 Oral History, HIST 7040 Issues & Interpretations in Public History, HIST 8740 Material Culture, and HIST 8800 Directed Study in Public History.
-She is the primary advisor for all Masters of Heritage Preservation (MHP) students in the public history track.
+At GSU she teaches HIST 2110 US Survey, HIST 4225 Immigrants in America, HIST 4325 Introduction to Public History and Historic Preservation, HIST 4330/6920 Oral History, HIST 7040 Issues & Interpretations in Public History, and HIST 8740 Material Culture.